Interaction-induced Liouvillian skin effect in a fermionic chain with a two-body loss: Model and Method

 where we have introduced }

 and

 Here, the non-Hermitian Hamiltonian given by

-\res{describes the dynamics of the single quantum trajectory between the quantum jumps~\cite{Daley}.
-In the following, we demonstrate that the complex-valued interaction $U-i\gamma$ plays a crucial role in inducing the Liouvillian skin effect.}
+describes the dynamics of the single quantum trajectory between the quantum jumps~\cite{Daley}. \refirst{In the following, we demonstrate that the complex-valued interaction $U-i\gamma$ induces the Liouvillian skin effect~\footnote{The orbital dependence of the anti-Hermitian part is essential for the interaction induced Liouvillian skin effect.
+As a simple example, we introduce interaction $U$ and $\gamma$ only to orbital $b$.
+We consider that introducing complex-valued interaction does not change the topology as long as the point-gap opens.
+We also note that by fixing the configuration of down-spins, the effective Hamiltonian takes a quadratic form in the subspace.}.}